Intervention/docs/zodiac/v3/introduction/usage.md

 });
 ```

+In Laravel the `localized()` method returns by default in the currently configured locale.

 ### Eloquent Model Trait

 By including `Intervention\Zodiac\Laravel\Traits\CanResolveZodiac` your Eloquent Model gets a new zodiac attribute, which is created based on the birthday attribute of the current model and returns a zodiac object.